-As at 31 December, 2020, the Company was a wholly owned subsidiary of Heidmar Investments LLC formed in the Republic of the Marshall Islands.
+As at 31 December, 2021, the Company was a wholly owned subsidiary of Heidmar Investments LLC formed in the Republic of the Marshall Islands.
 The Company's intermediate holding company was Heidmar Inc., a company incorporated in Liberia and redomiciled in the Republic of the Marshall Islands.
-The Company's ultimate holding company was Shipping Pool Investors Inc., a company incorporated in the Republic of the Marshall Islands.
-In November 2020 the ultimate holding company changed to Rhea Marine Ltd a company incorporated in the Republic of the Marshall Islands, when Rhea Marine Ltd acquired Heidmar Inc.
+The Company's ultimate holding company was Rhea Marine Ltd, a company incorporated in the Republic of the Marshall Islands.

-The ultimate controlling party is Mr Pankaj Ramesh Khanna, a non-UK resident individual.
+The ultimate controlling party is Pankaj Ramesh Khanna, a non-UK resident individual.